 The Houses are named after distinguished figures associated with our building.

-Upon joining Eaton Square Mayfair, each pupil is allocated to one of the four Houses, becoming a member ‘for life’ under the guidance of the other pupils and teachers within their House.
+Upon joining Eaton Square Senior School, each pupil is allocated to one of the four Houses, becoming a member ‘for life’ under the guidance of the other pupils and teachers within their House.
 Family members will follow each other into the same House, a tradition which we hope will encourage comradery, loyalty, and commitment.
 All teaching staff are also allocated to a house and each house is led by a Head of House (staff member), House Captains (current Year 10 pupils) and house representatives (a pupil from each year group).

 The House system also supports the pastoral care of the boys by ensuring that each of them identifies with a smaller, “vertical” community, made up of pupils in every Year group from Year 7 to Year 11, within the wider school community.